Modified Newtonian dynamics: Cosmology

+It has been claimed that MOND is generally unsuited to forming the basis of cosmology.
 A significant piece of evidence in favor of standard dark matter is the observed anisotropies in the cosmic microwave background.
-While ΛCDM is able to explain the observed angular power spectrum, MOND has a much harder time, though recently it has been shown that MOND can fit the observations too.
+While ΛCDM is able to explain the observed angular power spectrum, MOND has a much harder time.
+It is possible to construct relativistic generalizations of MOND that can fit CMB observations, but it requires terms that do not look natural, and several observations (such as the amount of gravitational lensing) are still difficult to explain.
 MOND also encounters difficulties explaining structure formation, with density perturbations in MOND perhaps growing so rapidly that too much structure is formed by the present epoch.
-However, forming galaxies more rapidly than in ΛCDM can be a good thing to some extent.
+However, galaxy surveys appear to show massive galaxy formation occurring at much greater rapidity early in time than is possible according to ΛCDM.